juju-e/image-changer/README.md

 #### Disclaimer

-These images are taken from [unsplash.com](https://www.unsplash.com) Any of them is made by me or is a personnal propriety of mine
+These images are taken from [unsplash.com](https://www.unsplash.com) None of them is made by me or is a personnal propriety of mine